Venezuela dispute prompts urgent meeting of regional leaders

 Eight people have died in opposition-led protests.
 The government has accused Capriles of inciting violence, which he has denied.

-Reporting by Marco Aquino in Lima, Brian Winter and Guido Nejamkis in Buenos Aires; Editing by Terry Wade and Stacey Joyce
+Reporting by Marco Aquino in Lima, Brian Winter and Guido Nejamkis in Buenos Aires; Editing by Terry Wade, Stacey Joyce and Eric Beech